sieon/leanstrap/bootstrap4/docs/components/carousel.md

 #### `.carousel(options)`

-Initializes the carousel with an optional options `object` and starts cycling through items.
+Initializes the carousel with an optional options `object` and leans cycling through items.

 {% highlight js %}
 $('.carousel').carousel({